Rashengka/LattePlugin/docs/testing/RUNNING_TESTS_IN_INTELLIJ.md

 Now, whenever you create a new test configuration, you can select "Latte Plugin Test" as the template, and all the VM options will be pre-filled.

+## Shared Run Configurations (committed)

+One ready-to-use configuration is committed to VCS and appears in the Run/Debug configurations list:
+- All Tests (Gradle): runs Gradle :test and shows results in IDE test UI (leverages build.gradle jvmArgs, no VM options needed here).

+If you don't see it, ensure that you opened the project from the repository root and that the .idea/runConfigurations directory is not excluded.

 ## Alternative: Use the test_runner.sh Script

 If you prefer not to configure IntelliJ IDEA, you can always use the `test_runner.sh` script to run tests: